artskar/scum-killfeed/README.md

 and place ur squad nicknames to "names" field in config.json

-You also can use bot-hosting.net to run this bot almost for free.
+You can use bot-hosting.net to run this bot almost for free.